 In August, CANFAR also worked with five young Canadian artists based in Toronto to develop a national poster series.
-Each poster focuses on HIV prevention messaging, including condom usage, getting tested, clean needles, PrEP, and stigma.
+Each poster focuses on HIV prevention messaging, including condom usage, getting tested, harm reduction, PrEP, and stigma.
 These posters will be printed and disseminated in classrooms and communities across the country.

-Speaking to young guys who like guys about sexuality and HIV
+Supporting young guys who like guys on sexuality and HIV

 BOOM, a new HIV awareness campaign that CANFAR is developing, features a set of online resources aimed at young guys who like guys.